Information Theory for Complex Systems Scientists: Network Inference

 If accurate estimates of the mutual information are critical, there are two possible solutions.
 The first is analytic corrections.
-There is a large body of mathematical research dedicated to correcting the inherent bias in naive entropy and mutual information estimators \cite{schurmann_bias_2004}, and analytic corrections can typically be implemented with little-to-no computational overhead.
-The second is to construct a ``null" distribution that quantifies the expected null mutual information if there was no correlation between variables.
+There is a large body of mathematical research dedicated to correcting the inherent bias in naive entropy and mutual information estimators \cite{schurmann_bias_2004} (for discussion, see Sec. \ref{sec:discrete_signals}), and analytic corrections can typically be implemented with little-to-no computational overhead.
+The second approach is to construct a ``null" distribution that quantifies the expected null mutual information if there was no correlation between variables.
 Due to the upward bias of naive mutual information estimators, the expected value of this distribution will be greater than zero, and can be subtracted off from the empirical mutual information to improve the estimate \cite{miller_note_1955,ince_statistical_2016}.
+While constructing null distributions is often computationally expensive, it gives the analyst a high degree of control over exactly how to formulate null models: for example, perhaps one might want to preserve certain features of the variables (such as autocorrelation) while randomizing the dependency between them.
+This can be built into a null, but cannot usually be addressed using analytic corrections.